 How to Make Your Period Pleasant

 If you chart your cycles and know when your period is coming, start preparing a week ahead of time.
-If you’re prone to cramping, start taking these little Oona caps.
-They’re a blend of cramp bark, which acts as a uterine relaxant and antispasmodic, and ginger, which aids digestion and eases cramps by lowering prostaglandins.
-Reduce your coffee and booze intake during PMS week.
+Reduce your sugar and booze intake during PMS week.
 I know that sucks because it’s exactly what you’re craving!
-Switch to anti-inflammatory green tea.
+Stick to 70% or higher dark chocolate, which is very beneficial.
+Drink anti-inflammatory green tea.
 Alcohol cravings during PMS are related to estrogen dominance, so work on hormone balance.
 Vitex can help balance progesterone levels, which normalize cycles and fertility.

 If you notice you’re more tired, be kinder to yourself and allow for more rest.
-Aside from green tea for a boost, take supportive adrenal herbs (rhodiola, ginseng, ashwaganda) or try Siberian Ginseng for extra energy during the week.
+Aside from green tea for a boost, take supportive adrenal herbs (rhodiola, ginseng, ashwaganda) or try rhodiola alone for extra energy during the week.
 Make sure your blood sugar levels stay balanced, and give your liver some love.
 I recommend green juicing for extra cleansing.

 Add a probiotic if you are prone to constipation or alternating constipation/diarrhea the week before and during your period.
 Balancing gut flora and lowering prostaglandin production helps.
 Get some probiotic foods like raw kraut!

 During your period, think about your products.
 I recommend switching to menstrual cups to avoid using tampons.
 Tampons are made from cotton doused in pesticides (do you really want that next to your cervix?) and they affect the vaginal PH.
 They may also alter menstrual flow and contribute to cramping.
-Here are 8 reasons to ditch toxic tampons.
 You know the best reason to ditch tampons and pads?
 Saving tons of money AND you can wear the cup overnight with no mess.
 I absolutely love mine.
 You can wear it for 12 hours, depending on your cycle, and it’s super comfortable.